Skip to main content

 • CSS positioning or layering tricks

-Use links to external pages instead.
+Use links to external pages for interactive or multimedia content.

 Validate before sending

-• Checking dark mode rendering
+• Dark mode rendering is acceptable

 If your email renders correctly in major clients and unsubscribe works, it is ready to send.